mendixlabs/mendix-file-dropper/README.md

 ![configuration5](/assets/configuration5.png)

 - For various icons you can either use the standard Bootstrap Gylphicon (the classname will be prefixed with `glyphicon glyphicon-`) or a built-in icon.
+- You can switch the preview off entirely
 - You can switch the type label, previews off
 - You can switch off the progress bar once it has been uploaded.
+- You can switch off the filesize info
 - For the progress bar you can set different colors, depending on the status

 ### 6. Texts